GeoffroyK/distilled_q_stereospike/SteroSpike_SQAKD/README.md

 # 13th Septermber, 2025
 ### updated by Tomomasa Yamasaki

+#### GPU Cluster
+All folder and data in a SUTD GPU cluster
+Please contact Andres or Mohamed If you know the password and address.

 #### Background
 •	StereoSpike: A spiking neural network model for stereo matching.
 •	SQAKD: “Student-Quantized Adaptive Knowledge Distillation”, a method to enable quantization-aware training with knowledge distillation.